 here possible, quantitative risk assessments (QRA) were undertaken using a classic source-pathway-receptor model.
-Where published data were insufficient to populate full quantitative risk assessments, then qualitative assessments were made - for example, by comparing the 'concentration' of hazard in digestate or compost with environmental backgrounds or the 'concentration' of the same hazard in other materials that are commonly applied to land, such as livestock manures.
-Based on stakeholder feedback, and following preliminary evidence reviews, several categories of hazardous agents were compiled for consideration, as listed in Table 5-1.
+Where published data were insufficient to populate full quantitative risk assessments, then qualitative assessments were made - for example, by comparing the 'concentration' of hazard in digestate with environmental backgrounds or the 'concentration' of the same hazard in other materials that are commonly applied to land, such as livestock manures.
+Based on stakeholder feedback, and following preliminary evidence reviews, six broad categories of hazardous agents were considered, as listed in Table 5-1.

-The overall conclusions were that current statutory composting and AD process requirements and (where appropriate) statutory grazing and forage harvest bans were sufficiently robust to ensure that risks to humans and livestock were acceptably low.
+The overall conclusion was that current statutory AD process requirements and (where appropriate) statutory grazing and forage harvest bans were sufficiently robust to ensure that risks to humans, livestock and crops were acceptably low.
 Where AD systems did not include a pasteurisation stage, it was recommended that the further testing for specific crop pests and diseases be undertaken on the resulting digestates before use.
 Taking account of the current evidence base and scientific opinion, Food Standards Scotland (FSS) concurs with existing advice that the risks from PAS-100 compliant composts and PAS-110 compliant anaerobic digestates used in agriculture are low and comparable with other materials used for this purpose.
-Businesses intending to use composts and anaerobic digestates in food production should ensure that they are used appropriately i.e. that measures are taken in the food production process to control potential contamination arising from the soil, water and any fertilisers used7.
+Businesses intending to use composts and anaerobic digestates in food production should ensure that they are used appropriately i.e. that measures are taken in the food production process to control potential contamination arising from the soil, water and any fertilisers used5.
 Businesses should use such products in accordance with manufacturers' instructions.

 Table 5-1 Categories of hazards considered, with examples.
-Full lists of hazards considered can be found in the detailed risk assessment summaries8
+A full list of hazards considered can be found at in the detailed risk assessment summary6